-Traditional Program: Each fall semester, the traditional program admits a full-time and a part time cohort who attend classes during the day.
-A satellite program is available in Texarkana (AHEC-Texarkana) where part-time (8 semesters) and full-time (5 semesters) cohorts are also admitted each fall semester.
-The number of students in each cohort at each site depends upon clinical slot availability.
+Traditional Program: Each fall semester, the traditional program admits a full-time (5 semesters) and a part time (8 semesters) cohort who attend classes during the day.
+The number of students in each cohort depends upon clinical slot availability.
 Second year part-time students and first year full-time students comprise a clinical cohort.
-There are 24 clinical slots available in Little Rock and six clinical slots available in Texarkana.
+There are 24 clinical slots available.
 The program consists of 55 semester credits of prerequisites course work and 65 credits in the respiratory care curriculum for a total of 120 credits.

-Students are eligible to earn the CRT (Certified Respiratory Therapist) credential and the RRT (Registered Respiratory Therapist) credential upon graduation.
 Students earn credentials in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Neonatal Resuscitation Program (NRP) as program requirements.
+Graduates are eligible to earn the CRT (Certified Respiratory Therapist) credential and the RRT (Registered Respiratory Therapist) credential.
 Successful completion of all program requirements qualifies graduates to apply for a license to practice in Arkansas.
 Successful completion of the program does not itself insure licensure.